vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/044/04_sa_naH.md

 title = "04"

 +++
-In b I take the mid. part. cakrāṇáḥ with a self-beneficial / reflexive sense, contra Ge and Re.
+In b I take the mid. part. cakrāṇáḥ with a self-beneficial / reflexive sense, contra Geldner and Renou

-With Ge I take the subj. of c to be the priest, not Soma with Re.
+With Geldner I take the subj. of c to be the priest, not Soma with Renou